-Shelling goes on near Ukraine nuclear plant, despite risks
+Shelling resumes near Ukraine nuclear plant, despite risks

 Russian President Vladimir Putin defied pressure to halt the war, saying Wednesday that Moscow will forge ahead with its military offensive in Ukraine until it achieves its goals.
 He also mocked Western attempts to stop Russia with sanctions.

 The eastern city of Sloviansk came under Russian fire on Wednesday morning, damaging a school and another building, according to the head of the city administration Vadym Lyakh.

-He said the number of injuries wasn’t yet known.
+Firefighters in the city dug deep into the still-smoldering rubble of an apartment building and removed at least one body bag.

+Chunks of bricks, masonry and concrete lay among the torn branches of nearby trees, mixed with broken glass and roof tiles.
+Metal doors, buckled by the force of the blast, hung off their hinges.

 Three civilians were killed in Russian shelling in the Donetsk region, the Ukrainian presidential office said.
 Kharkiv city was hit by rockets twice during the night.